vpavlenko/study-music/research/tokenizer.md

     - A time shift emitted without a relative pitch is a last note/chord repetition.
     - Important: relative pitch for a first note in a chord starts from the *lowest note* of the previous chord, relative pitch for other notes in a chord is relative to notes below it.
     - Drum track pitches should probably be absolute or even somehow available for semantic extraction of bass drum / snare / hi-hat in case of variation in the data set.
+    - Drum pitches shouldn't stack into chords: horizontal BPE (eg. straight 16th hi-hats) are more semantic

 One expected consequence of relative pitch encoding is that a prior tonic estimation isn't necessary, at all, whereas the NN trained on this tokenization will probably be useful in inferring the tonic afterwards.